DragPoser: Motion Reconstruction from Variable Sparse Tracking Signals via Latent Space Optimization: Method

 The process begins with a current Temporal Predictor index $j$, a desired past window $W_p$, and a future window $W_f$ for predicted latent vectors.
 We define $p$ as the index for initiating new latent vector predictions.
 Specifically, the Encoder $\mathcal{T}^E_{\boldsymbol{\psi}}$ is activated every $W_f$ steps, with $p = W_f \lfloor j / W_f \rfloor$.
 Its input is a sequence of past latent vectors $( \mathbf{z}^{(n \cdot k)} ){\scriptscriptstyle p-W_p \leq k < p}$.
 Subsequently, the Decoder $\mathcal{T}^D_{\boldsymbol{\psi}}$, using the Encoder's output and the initial latent vector $\mathbf{z}^{(n \cdot p)}$, predicts the next latent vector $\hat{\mathbf{z}}^{(j)}$.
 This output is then concatenated to the input of the Decoder, and the process repeats $W_f$ times, similarly to the execution of Transformers in Natural Language Processing tasks.
 The Decoder's input is formally defined as $\left( \mathbf{z}^{(n \cdot p)}, ( \mathbf{z_t}^{(k)} ){\scriptscriptstyle p < k < j} \right)$.
 Additionally, root displacements and the height to the ground for the root, head, hands, and feet are provided to the Encoder $\mathcal{T}^E_{\boldsymbol{\psi}}$ to narrow down the search space.

-The Encoder's role is to contextualize the Temporal Predictor's latent vector prediction.
+The Encoder's role is contextualizing the Temporal Predictor's latent vector prediction.
 The iterative prediction of latent vectors in the Decoder, however, addresses different scenarios.
 For sparse inputs with minimal ambiguity, like six sensors (one per limb and the root), we set $W_f = 1$.
-Therefore, the Temporal Predictor is only helping the Pose Optimizer process to stay within the distribution of valid poses.
+Therefore, the Temporal Predictor only helps the Pose Optimizer process to stay within the distribution of valid poses.
 In cases of higher ambiguity, like four sensors (head, hands, and root), we increase $W_f$ to 16 or 60, letting the Decoder predict the next possible latent vectors.
-The Encoder handles actual past data and the Decoder makes future predictions.
-If the Decoder mainly gets data from the Encoder, we leave little space for prediction.
+The Encoder handles actual past data, and the Decoder makes future predictions.
 Therefore, increasing $W_f$ effectively helps during the prediction process.

+The Temporal Predictor $\mathcal{T}$ is trained before the optimization process to learn about the data's temporality.
+It is trained with a standard MSE loss function.
+Giving a motion clip from our database, we feed a sequence of poses to the Encoder $\mathcal{T}^E_{\boldsymbol{\psi}}$ and let the Decoder $\mathcal{T}^D_{\boldsymbol{\psi}}$ predict the following poses.